greg-md/php-orm/README.md

 * [License](#license)
 * _[Huuuge Quote](#huuuge-quote)_

-# Why use Greg PHP ORM?
+# Why use Greg ORM?

 ### :heavy_check_mark: Easy to understand and use.